gradle/develocity-build-config-samples/common-custom-user-data-maven-extension/README.md

 #### Providing Gradle Enterprise configuration in your custom Maven extension

 Using a custom extension, it is possible to completely remove the need for each project to declare a `gradle-enterprise.xml` file.
 Much of the configuration can be supplied programmatically.
-See `CustomBuildScanConfig` and `CustomBuildCacheConfig` for examples.
+See `CustomGradleEnterpriseConfig` for examples.

 At this time, the Gradle Enterprise server URL cannot be provided programmatically, and must be specified in a `gradle-enterprise.xml` file.
 To avoid adding this file to every project, this configuration file can be added to the `src/main/resources` directory so that it will be packaged in the root of you custom extension, and discovered by Gradle Enterprise when loading the extension.